 Drama contributes to the development of an understanding of the physical, emotional, intellectual, aesthetic, social, moral and spiritual dimensions of human experience.

 The Drama General course engages students in drama processes, such as improvisation, play building, text interpretation, scenography and dramaturgy.

 Students work independently and collaboratively, learning time management skills and interpersonal skills.
 The Drama General course requires them to develop and practise problem-solving through creative and analytical thinking processes.
 They develop their capacity to respond to, reflect on, and make informed judgements, using appropriate terminology and language to describe, analyse, interpret and evaluate drama.

 Prerequisites

+Nil

 Time off campus

 Two evenings

-Year 11

-Unit 1: Dramatic Storytelling

-The focus of this unit is dramatic storytelling.
-Students engage with the skills, techniques, processes and conventions of dramatic storytelling.
-Students view, read and explore relevant drama works and texts using scripts and/or script excerpts from Australian and/or world sources.

-Unit 2: Drama Performance Events

-The focus for this unit is drama performance events for an audience other than their class members.
-In participating in a drama performance event, students work independently and in teams.
-They apply the creative process of devising and of interpreting Australian and/or world sources to produce drama that is collaborative and makes meaning.

-Career Pathways

-The study of the Drama course can contribute to skills applicable in almost any field.
-It can also lead to employment in the performing arts and related areas.

 Year 12

 Unit 3: Representational, realist drama

 This unit focuses on the realisation of drama text, context, forms and styles through the application of a selected approach.
 Students explore how a chosen Theatre Practitioner realized drama in practice, through manipulation of elements of Drama.

 Unit 4: Presentational, non-realist drama

 This unit focuses on the approach to and interpretation of drama texts, contexts, forms and styles through a chosen Theatre Practitioner.
 The focus for this unit is interpreting and manipulating drama.

+Career Pathways

+The study of the Drama course can contribute to skills applicable in almost any field.
+It can also lead to employment in the performing arts and related areas.

 Drama contributes to the development of an understanding of the physical, emotional, intellectual, aesthetic, social, moral and spiritual dimensions of human experience.
 The Drama ATAR course engages students in drama processes, such as improvisation, play building, text interpretation, scenography and dramaturgy.
 Students will be engaged in the key activities of creation, performance and reflection.
 Students work independently and collaboratively, learning time management skills and interpersonal skills.
 The Drama ATAR course requires them to develop and practise problem-solving through creative and analytical thinking processes.
 They develop their capacity to respond to, reflect on, and make informed judgements, using appropriate terminology and language to describe, analyse, interpret and evaluate drama.
 Prerequisites Year 11: C Grade in Year 10 Drama or by interview, and ATAR English recommended; Year 12: interview/audition and ATAR English recommended.
-Time off campus Two evenings, one day.
+Time off campus Excursions and performances evenings as required by the SCSA Curriculum.
 Year 11 Unit 1: Representational, Realist Drama This unit focuses on representational, realistic drama forms and styles.
 Students explore techniques of characterisation through different approaches to text interpretation, particularly those based on the work of Stanislavski and other representational drama.
 Unit 2: Presentational, Non-Realist Drama This unit focuses on presentational, non-realist drama.
 Students explore techniques of role and/or character through different approaches to text interpretation, particularly those based on the work of Brecht and other presentational drama.
 Career Pathways The study of the Drama course can contribute to skills applicable in almost any field.
 It can also lead to further study and/or careers in the performing arts and related areas.
 Year 12 In the context of drama in rehearsal, performance and response, students create, understand, select and combine drama, language, contextual knowledge, performance and production using oral and written communication.
 Unit 3: The Realisation of Drama This unit focuses on the realisation of drama text, context, forms and styles through the application of a selected approach.
 Students explore how a chosen Theatre Practitioner realized drama in practice, through manipulation of elements of Drama.
 Unit 4: Approach and Interpretation This unit focuses on the approach to and interpretation of drama texts, contexts, forms and styles through a chosen Theatre Practitioner.
 The focus for this unit is interpreting and manipulating drama.